Chargonium/Cosmic-Rescue/README.md

 # Comsic rescue.

-A small game im working on, not gonna be a big game, just a small game.
+Just gonna a be a small ish game im planning on finishing.

 ## Installation instructions.